Feynman-Kac formula for fractional heat equation driven by fractional white noise: Introduction

 The paper is organized as follows.
 In Section 2, we very briefly present some preliminary material on Malliavin calculus and stable L\'evy motion that we need to fix some notations.
 In Section 3, we give a definition to the stochastic integral in \eref{feynman}.
 This is necessary since the integrand involves the Dirac delta function.
 We also show the exponential integrability of the mentioned stochastic integral.
 In Section 4, we use Malliavin calculus to prove that \eref{feynman} is a solution to \eref{e.1.1} in a weak sense.
-Section 5 is an application of Feynman-Kac formula \eref{feynman}.
-We prove that the solution $u(t,x)$ given by \eref{e.1.1} has a H\"older continuous version.
-We also find the H\"older exponent.
+Section 5 is an application of Feynman-Kac formula \eref{feynman}, where we prove that the solution $u(t,x)$ given by \eref{e.1.1} has a H\"older continuous version.
 The main part of the paper assumes that the stochastic integral involved in \eref{e.1.1} is in the sense of Stratonovich.
-In Section 6, we also discussed the Feynman-Kac formula where the stochastic integral in \eref{e.1.1} is in the sense of It\^o-Skorohod.
+In Section 6, we obtain the Feynman-Kac formula as the unique solution to (1.1) where the stochastic integral in \eref{e.1.1} is in the sense of It\^o-Skorohod.
 We also obtain a Feynman-Kac formula to represent the It\^o-Wiener chaos coefficients of the solution.
 A formula for the moments of the solution is also given.
 Finally in Section 7, we present some lemmas used in this paper.